-  Epicurus simplifies the argument by the notion of meeting: if death is there, so I’m gone, it is impossible for me to meet her.
+Epicurus simplifies the argument by the notion of meeting: if death is here, then I’m gone, it is impossible for me to meet it.
 Wisdom consists in gaining distance with respect to the idea of death.
-If man keep thinking about death, he can not be happy.
+If one keeps thinking about death, he can not be happy.

-Epicurus taught and vis-à-vis the death a philosophy of detachment, of ataraxia (peace of mind).
+Epicurus taughtus that death should be ignored as it’s actually not part of life.
+Hence, Epicurus defends a philosophy of detachment, of ataraxia (peace of mind).